SELF-SERVICE COMMERCE AND ANALYTICS INCREASE PARTICIPATION AND SCALE SUSTAINABILITY GOALS

 Reporting and Analytics: Transparency and Insight Drive The Movement Forward

 Every search, every order, every warehoused item and every delivery creates a datapoint in our system.
-With over five years of purchasing data this accounts for millions of sustainable purchasing transactions.
+With purchase transactions dating back to 2013, this accounts for millions of sustainable purchasing transactions.

 All users of both the public and private marketplaces have the ability to self-report by their location on the metrics that matter to them, including purchase by farm/vendor, sustainable attributes, food safety and sustainability certifications and practices, mileage to a location, and spend.
 Foodservice and distributors can also access data from multiple locations and warehouses to analyze local and sustainable purchasing across business verticals and regions, as well as evaluate overall program performance.